Name: Crispin Duenas

 How does being a CAN Fund Recipient make a difference for you?

 CAN Fund has allowed me to broaden my training and competition repertoire to levels that I wouldn’t be able to accomplish given my regular funds.
-More specifically, this year I was able to purchase an Air Canada flight pass to Florida where I trained during the winter.
+More specifically, I was able to purchase flight to train in warm weather during the winter.
 Training outside in warmer conditions during the winter has given me an extreme advantage over my competitors and the results of those trainings are starting to show early on in the outdoor season.
 I’ve had higher results this year than I’ve ever had and I believe it’s due to the regular outdoor training during a time where my competitors and teammates are stuck indoors.

 Share 3 words to describe what CAN Fund is to you: